tannazma/prework/README.md

 ## Third Challenge

-For the Third challenge, I nedded to use `for` loop to get all inputs and add the value of all inputFields just an empty string and the n return when tha value of the inputs are empty string just the for loop ends :
+For the third challenge, I needed to use a `for` loop to collect all input fields.
+When the value of the inputs equals an empty string, the loop ends:

 ```js
 const inputFields = document.querySelectorAll("input");